cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V7.md

 ### Solution 1: JSON schema validation with v8 (recommended)

 Version 8 of the lib greatly simplifies validation.
-So if you're not yet on v7, we strongly recommend you to to [upgrade to v8 directly](./MIGRATION_TO_V8.md), and to follow the [new validation guide](./VALIDATION.md) instead.
+So if you are not yet on v7, we strongly recommend you to to [upgrade to v8 directly](./MIGRATION_TO_V8.md), and to follow the [new validation guide](./VALIDATION.md) instead.

 ### Solution 2: custom validation (very painful)